 • Additional provisions for larger organizations do not apply (legal requirement to undergo a limited statutory examination only)

 An appendix provides a disclosure checklist to verify the completeness of disclosures made in a specific case.
-The current edition has been updated and the layout revised.
-Content remains unchanged compared to the 2nd edition.
+The current edition has been updated to consider the changes resulting from the revised company law.